Healthy Homes Assessment Moera

 What We Do

-As building inspectors, we handle all aspects of expert house inspects.
-We are there to ensure you make the best choice when it comes to buying your next home.
+As building inspectors, we are experts in all elements of specialist home Inspections.
+We are here to make sure you make the right decision when purchasing your next property.

-We consider your investment to be a serious one We conduct comprehensive examinations to ensure that you don’t encounter any unpleasant or costly surprise costs, meaning you are able to relax and focus on the fun aspects of owning or purchasing an house.
+We take your investment seriously We conduct comprehensive inspections so you won’t encounter any unpleasant or costly surprises meaning you can relax and focus on the enjoyable aspects of owning or purchasing your own home.

-We specialise in a variety of solutions to make sure that you are completely updated on the condition of any property you might be thinking of buying or selling and also other services.
+We specialise in a variety of services to make sure you are fully aware of the state of any property you might be contemplating buying or selling and also other services.

-We do not just collaborate with you, but we also work with some important clients such as local councils, banks, and insurance companies.
-They clearly are pleased with the peace of mind provided, by the data contained in our building inspection reports.
+Not only do we work with you but we also work with major clients, including bank branches, local councils, and insurance companies.
+They clearly appreciate the reassurance provided, because of the information contained in our building inspection reports.

 Experienced & Insured Inspection Experts